questtag/woocommerce-shipday-plugin/trunk/readme.txt

 Proof of Delivery with Photo and Signature: Drivers will take photo and signature proof of deliveries.
 No second-guessing whether an order was really delivered.

 Shipday is powering local deliveries globally.
 Already in use in over 80+ countries.

 [youtube https://youtu.be/GCypZ45ZCQ4]

 Have a loot at our [terms of use](https://www.shipday.com/terms).

+If you face any issue at the time of installing, send an email to : <support@shipday.com>

 == Screenshots ==